jdoleary/Eden/tasks/CurrentTasks.md

 - test against commonmark spec: `![foo ![bar](/url)](/url2)` https://spec.commonmark.org/0.30/#images

 ## Bugs
+- Bug: Hidden pages can still show up in backlinks
 - Bug: Pagination order is wonky with top level files
-- Bug: File embed works for any file within the root, this includes images.
-So `![[bumblebee-nested.png]]` will find it even though it's not in the Assets dir
 - Bug: on Features page: `![[Link]]` is invisible. its being parsed as an embed even though it's surrounded in single ticks
 - Bug: Spacing is weird in http://localhost:8000/obsidian-flavored-markdown.html Block references (its different from the spacing in the block)
-- Bug: Nav doesn't bold current page for top-level pages
 - Bug: markdown-it thinks that an obsidian embed syntax inside inline-code block is an embed and not code.
 See `names block ids`
 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Default first image to thumbnail
 - Rethink if I should copy ALL files to outDir as done in 971a8c1 or just referenced images
 - Remove leading bullet point from checkboxes
 - Simplify js lib so it doesn't have to be stored in a string.